-10/Bosnia%20and%20Herzegovina%20Report%202022.pdf
+^{10/}Bosnia%20and%20Herzegovina%20Report%202022.pdf

-In the institutional strategy of University of Sarajevo for the period 2019 - 2023 under the article Teaching, strategic goal is defined as "Promotion and support for excellence in teaching processes", meaning that in the area of teaching and student affairs, the main strategic priority is excellence in the teaching process and continuity in the "rejuvenation" of the academic community and the permanent strengthening of the abilities of academic and non-academic staff, the development of joint, international, attractive study programs, the modernization of the teaching process.
+In the institutional strategy of University of Sarajevo for the period 2019 - 2023 under the article Teaching, strategic goal is defined as "Promotion and support for excellence in teaching processes", meaning that in the area of teaching and student affairs, the main strategic priority is excellence in the teaching process and continuity in the "rejuvenation" of the academic community and the permanent strengthening of the abilities of academic and non-academic staff, the development of joint, international, attractive study programs, the modernization of the teaching and learning process, and the introduction of "research-based" of the teaching process.
 The new strategy for the period 2023 - 2027 will emphasize the quality of teaching process even further.

-Bulgaria: The Strategic Framework for the Development of Education, Teaching, and Learning in the Republic of Bulgaria (2021 - 2030) (Strategic Framework) has been prepared by the Ministry of Education and Science in cooperation with stakeholders.
+Bulgaria: The Strategic Framework for the Development of Education, Teaching, and Learning in the Republic of Bulgaria (2021 - 2030) (Strategic Framework)5 has been prepared by the Ministry of Education and Science in cooperation with stakeholders.
 The Strategic Framework corresponds to the implementation of Bulgaria's commitments under international treaties in the field of human rights, including recommendations of the monitoring mechanisms of international organizations addressed to Bulgaria, insofar as they are in line with national legislation, within the framework of the reviews held under UN human rights conventions and the Universal Periodic Review.